almachelouche/middleman/content/email/IN/prospect/014/figo_aspire_mp.md

 path='email_modules/singles/copy'
 color='''white'''

 	copy = '''When you purchase a Ford, you don't just buy a great vehicle - you become part of our family.
-And family always gets the best deals.<br /><br /> Like prices starting at just 4.90 lakh for Ford Next-Gen Figo, and 5.62 lakh for Ford Aspire.
+And family always gets the best deals.<br /><br /> Like prices starting at just &#8377;4.90 Lakh for Ford Next-Gen Figo, and &#8377;5.62 Lakh for Ford Aspire.
 Plus, you'll enjoy an interest rate of 8.15%.
 So don't wait for the GST change.
 Make a move now!*'''

 [[module]] #Custom 3 Icon Text path='email_modules/custom/3icon_text'